-Similar species: Eastern witch-hazel (H. virginiana) has a more limited distribution, scattered in Missouri's eastern Ozarks, with a disjunct population in Barry County.
-It flowers November–December (rarely as early as September); flowers are yellow (not orange to dark red) and the petals can reach ¾ inch long.
-Leaves are strongly uneven at the base, with one side being straight and the other side being rounded to heart-shaped.
+Similar species: Eastern witch-hazel, also called American or common witch-hazel (H. virginiana), has a wider range in eastern North America, but it has a more limited distribution in our state.
+It is scattered in Missouri's eastern Ozarks, with a disjunct population in Barry County.
+It flowers earlier, in November–December (rarely as early as September); the flowers are yellow (not orange to dark red) and the petals are slightly longer (to ¾ inch).
+The leaves are strongly uneven at the base, with one side being straight and the other side being rounded to heart-shaped.
 Its leaves tend to fall off in autumn.

 Height: to 10 feet; spread: to 8 feet.

 Occurs naturally in the Ozark highlands in southern and east-central Missouri.
 The overall range is in the Ozark Plateau, in southern Missouri, northwestern Arkansas, and northeastern Oklahoma.